 Veterinarians are concerned with identifying and maximizing quality-of-life and movement potential of promotion, prevention, treatment/intervention, habilitation, and rehabilitation.
 Click here for a full description of what Veterinarians do.

 Employment of veterinarians is projected to grow 18 percent from 2018 to 2028, much faster than the average for all occupations.
 Increases in consumers’ pet-related spending are expected to drive employment in the veterinary services industry, which employs most veterinarians.

 *Programs are public and fully accredited unless otherwise indicated

 Texas A&M University, College Station - College of Veterinary Medicine & Biomedical Sciences

 Click here for a list of accredited Veterinary Medical programs in the United States on the Association of American Veterinary Medical Colleges (AAVMC) website.

-For the pre-veterinary degree plan, you will need to enroll in Bachelor of Arts in Biology curriculum.
 Visit the University Catalog here to view the pre-veterinary degree plan and other LCU degree plans.